|Website URL : http://molevalley.gov.uk/index.cfm?articleid=17327|

 Supplementary Planning Documents (SPD) and other Policy Statements

 Affordable Housing SPD

-The Affordable Housing SPD sets out in detail Mole Valley District Council (MVDC)'s approach to the implementation of the Core Strategy Policy CS4 - The Provision of Affordable Housing.
+The Affordable Housing SPD sets out in detail MVDC's approach to the implementation of the Core Strategy Policy CS4 - The Provision of Affordable Housing.
 This is an important document for all those considering new housing development in the district.
 The Affordable Housing SPD was updated in July 2014 and again in January 2018 to reflect changes to national planning policy and affordable housing strategies.
 The January 2018 update includes a Viability Checklist to guide developers who wish to submit viability evidence in support of a planning application (see Appendix 5 of the Affordable Housing SPD).
 The Viability Checklist sets out the information required by MVDC, in a structured format, to assist with the efficient processing of applications.

 Built-Up Areas Character Appraisal SPD

 The Built-Up Areas Character Appraisal provides a character appraisal for the five main built-up areas in Mole Valley: Ashtead, Bookham and Fetcham, Dorking and Leatherhead.
 For more information, view the Built-Up Character Appraisal document (see 'Downloads').

 Designing Out Crime SPD

 The Designing Out Crime SPD promotes a practical and co-ordinated approach to development management, highlighting best practice in the field of community safety and designing out crime.
 For more information, view the 'Designing Out Crime' document (see 'Downloads').